Morikky/Deploy-A-Large-Language-Model-Locally/README.md

 ![img1](https://github.com/Morikky/Deploy-A-Large-Language-Model-Locally/blob/main/plots/test.png)

 One can see the response is interrupted.
-This is the reduced precision of the model due to its quantization.
+This is related to the reduced precision of the model due to its quantization.